Are antique dolls and carved furniture still considered a collectible?

 What makes an item an antique or a collectible?

 Or.
-Are these antiques still sort after?
+Are these antiques still sought after?

 So for our readers that have read this question in either manner, we will be answering both interpretations here.